mayankg850/EmployeeUIComponent/EmployeeUI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+This is UI service, URL is https://github.com/mayankg850/EmployeeUIComponent First we have to install node modules by npm install command use ng serve for running ui
+Just Run this UI Component on http://localhost:4200 For Adding an Employee click on Add Employee http://localhost:4200/addEmployee To See Employee List click on Back to Employee List http://localhost:4200/employee.

+Backend is on different service URL is https://github.com/mayankg850/EmployeePortal for Backend Service
+Just download the application and run as Spring Boot Application By Default this application will run on port 7070.